Cosmoledo/sql-dynamic-where/README.md

 Dynamically handle multiple WHERE clauses in your SQL statements.
 This package makes it easier to pass in query parameters from an endpoint into your SQL query string.
-If a value in any of the WHERE statements is undefined it will be skipped in the clauses string.
+If the value is undefined/null/_falsy_ it will not be added to the clauses string.

 ## Changes